Manicurists and pedicurists held about 156,300 jobs in 2018. The largest employers of manicurists and pedicurists were as follows:

 Licenses, Certifications, and Registrations

 State licensing requirements vary.
 However, applicants need to be at least 16 years old and have a high school diploma or the equivalent.
 After completing a state-approved cosmetology or nail technician program, manicurists and pedicurists must take a written exam and a practical exam to get a license through their state board.
+Mobile manicure and pedicure services require a separate license.

 Business skills.
 Manicurists and pedicurist who run their own nail salon must understand general business principles.
 For example, they should be skilled at administrative tasks, such as accounting and personnel management, and be able to manage a salon efficiently and profitably.